 Welcome to the 8th Maldon Festival

 One of the joys of the Maldon Festival is the opportunity to showcase what this beautiful town and district has to offer to visitors.
-We have a wealth of lovely churches in stunning locations, and we have used those fully since the festival started in 2008.
+We have a wealth of lovely churches in stunning locations around Maldon, and we have used those fully since the Maldon Festival started in 2008.
 This year, we are delighted that we are further expanding the list of venues to include Stow Maries Aerodrome and the sailing barge, Dawn.

-Once again, we have a full and varied programme, with musicians coming from all over the world.
+Once again, we have a full and varied programme in this year’s Maldon Festival, with musicians coming from all over the world.
 We are delighted that Spanish Baroque group, Scarmuccia, are able to join us again this year.
 This time around they will be performing the music of Vivaldi and we are confident that the programme includes a first ever UK performance of a recently discovered sonata by him.

-All the Kings Men open the festival with some truly joyous a cappella arrangements of Wham and Ed Sheeran and the festival closes with a fully-staged opera double bill of Ravel’s L’Enfant et les Sortilèges and Vaughan William’s Riders to the Sea.
-Between these two there is much, much more music on offer and I hope you enjoy reading the full programme.
-It just remains for me to thank all our sponsors, volunteers and supporters and to wish you a Happy Festival.
+All the Kings Men open the Maldon Festival with some truly joyous a cappella arrangements of Wham and Ed Sheeran and the Maldon Festival closes with a fully-staged opera double bill of Ravel’s L’Enfant et les Sortilèges and Vaughan William’s Riders to the Sea.
+Between these two there is much, much more music on offer and we hope you enjoy reading the full Maldon Festival programme.
+It just remains for us to thank all our sponsors, volunteers and supporters and to wish you a Happy Festival.